monterail/angular-mighty-datepicker/README.md

 Changelog:

+0.0.15
+- when updating model in `simple` mode calendar moves to current month of new model

+0.0.14
+-

 0.0.13
 - `after`/`before` options moved to attributes (for easy databinding and updating)
 - added example with double datepicker for date range